breakdown

 breakdown to project -o=

-Break down from project to issue
+Decompose from project to issues

 breakdown to issue <project_summary.md|written_issue.md> -o=

-Break down from issue to task
+Decompose from issue to tasks

 breakdown to task <issue.md|written_task.md> -o=